Curly Car's Cancer Fund

 In the unlikely event that we manage to secure NHS funding for these drugs, some of the money raised will be used to provide security for Rudy and Mira, and a large percentage of it will be donated to a charity called Mummy's Star ( www.mummysstar.org).
 This is the only charity in the UK and Ireland dedicated to women and their families affected by cancer during pregnancy.
 Mummy's Star has been extremely supportive since my diagnosis and we would love to repay them for this.

-This has been a hugely challenging and traumatic time for us, and those close to us.
-We now have to try and motivate ourselves to raise funds at a time when we are still reeling from the implications of my diagnosis.
-Our family and friends have been extremely supportive and have already begun fundraising.
-My siblings recently raised a substantial amount of money at an event where they cut off their hair!
+This has been a hugely challenging and traumatic time for us and those close to us.
+We have to motivate ourselves to raise funds at a time when we are still reeling from the implications of my diagnosis.
+Our family and friends have been extremely supportive and have thrown themselves into the fundraising.
+My siblings launched the fund in September and raised a substantial amount of money at an event where they cut off their hair!

 We are fully aware that these drugs do not offer a cure, but they could provide me with extra years with my children, which could be the difference between them remembering their mother or not.
-If you could spare any amount of money - however small - my family and I would be extremely grateful.
+If you could spare any amount of money - however small - or if you would like to get involved in fundraising, my family and I would be extremely grateful.

 Thank you for taking the time to read our story.